Ciampitti-Lab/AVYield/README.md

   - [x] make it use the max yield to determine line and dot size.
 - [ ] annual trend.

-* Should we? there are brands that doesn't even exist anymore.

-- [ ] add brands as filters.

 ### Database

-- [ ] Remove duplicates/make the entries on NAME and BRAND standard.
+- [x] Remove duplicates/make the entries on NAME and BRAND standard.
 - [x] round everything to no decimal places
 - [x] st county: stanton to stafford.
 - [x] Fix FN - Finney, PH Phillips, Greeley GR